What Is a Fluoroscopy Injection?

 Viscosupplementation involves injecting a gel-like substance called hyaluronic acid into the knee joint.
 This substance acts as a lubricant and shock absorber, reducing friction and providing cushioning to the joint.

-Fluoroscopy is used during the viscosupplementation knee injection procedure to ensure accurate needle placement and optimal distribution of the hyaluronic acid within the joint.
-By using fluoroscopy, healthcare professionals can precisely guide the needle and monitor the injection’s progress in real-time, increasing the procedure’s effectiveness.
+Fluoroscopy guides viscosupplementation knee injections, ensuring precise needle placement and optimal hyaluronic acid distribution within the joint.
+Using fluoroscopy, healthcare professionals can guide the needle accurately and monitor the injection’s progress in real-time, enhancing effectiveness.

 Viscosupplementation Knee Injections for Arthritis Relief